deepsea-inria/pasl/pctl/README.md

 parray(const parray& other);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Constructs a container with a copy of each of the itemsin `other`, in
+Constructs a container with a copy of each of the items in `other`, in
 the same order.

 ***Complexity.*** Work and span are linear and logarithmic in the size